 - In the DSS grid, we have a tab for House Accounts where it shows all sales payments that have a payment type account of House Account and has a spot where they can choose which customer each charge applies to and these will be specified as “Sales” in the grid.
 Restaurant365 has a customer/location link table with the POS ID for that customer, so that way if that customer’s ID in the POS is already linked to a customer in Restaurant365, then the system will populate the customer field for you so you don’t have to every time.
 This is a huge time saver.
 Restaurant365 stores and updates this automatically so it won’t require any user interaction to setup or manage these links between Restaurant365 customers and POS customers.

 - Periodically you want to generate invoices for all the house accounts that owe you money, and you want to total up all the sales where they paid with house account as their AR Invoice total.
 We have a process called House Account Invoicing that will gather all of the sales payments for house accounts that haven’t already been invoiced within the date range they select and create AR Invoices for each customer.

 - In this process you have the option to select one or all customers, one or all locations, and one or all payment types.

 - Next you can select how the invoices are formatted, one invoice per date range, one invoice per house account charge, or one invoice per day.

 - The last fields will allow you to choose a special prefix and numbering sequence for House Account invoices if you want them to be unique from the default AR invoice numbering.

-- When it finishes it will update the sales payments that have been invoiced with a link to that invoice so they don’t get included in the next house account invoicing by accident.
+- When it finishes, it will update the sales payments that have been invoiced with a link to that invoice so they do not get included in the next house account invoicing by accident.